Improving Domain Generalization with Domain Relations: Experiments

 \subsection{Ablation Study of \mymodel}

 In this section, we provide ablation studies on datasets with natural domain shifts to understand where the performance gains of \mymodel\ come from.
-Specifically, we provide the analysis on the following two questions.

 \textbf{Does consistency regularization improve performance?} We analyze the impact of domain-aware consistency regularization.
 In Figure~\ref{fig:consistency_analysis}, we present the results on FMoW and ChEMBL-STRING of introducing consistency regularization in the setting where only fixed relations are used.
-Here, the results of the ERM are also reported for comparison.
 According to the results, we observe better performance when introducing consistency regularization, indicating its effectiveness in learning domain-specific models by strengthening the correlations between the domain-specific functions.

 \textbf{How do domain relations benefit performance?} Our theoretical analysis shows that utilizing appropriate domain relations can enhance performance compared to simply averaging predictions from all domain-specific functions.
-To test this, we conducted empirical analysis in FMoW and ChEMBL-STRING, comparing the following variants of relations: (1) no relations used; (2) fixed relations only; (3) learned relations only; and (4) both fixed and learned relations.
-Our results, presented in Table~\ref{tab:relation_analysis}, first indicate that using fixed relations outperforms averaging predictions, which confirms our theoretical findings and highlights the importance of using appropriate relations.
-However, only using learned relations resulted in a performance that is worse than using no relations at all, indicating that it is challenging to learn relations without any informative signals (such as fixed relations).
-Finally, combining learned relations with fixed relations results in the best performance, highlighting the importance of using learned relations to find more accurate relations for each problem.
+To test this, we conducted analysis in FMoW and ChEMBL-STRING, comparing the following variants of relations: (1) no relations used; (2) fixed relations only; (3) learned relations only; and (4) both fixed and learned relations.
+Our results, presented in Table~\ref{tab:relation_analysis} (Full results: Appendix~\ref{sec:relation_analysis}), first indicate that using fixed relations outperforms averaging predictions, which confirms our theoretical findings and highlights the importance of using appropriate relations.
+However, only using learned relations resulted in a performance that is worse than using no relations at all, indicating that it is challenging to learn relations without any informative signals (e.g., fixed relations).
+Finally, combining learned and fixed relations results in the best performance, highlighting the importance of using learned relations to find more accurate relations for each problem.